foambubble/foam/principles.md

 > [...] environments that build walls around good ideas tend to be less innovative in the long run than more open-ended environments.
 Good ideas may not want to be free, but they do want to connect, fuse, recombine. —_Steven Johnson, Where Good Ideas Come From_

 - **Foam should make it easy to publish your knowledge graph.** With zero code, you should be able to make your graph public to the world.
 You should have full control over how it looks, feels, and where it's hosted.
-- **Foam should make it easy to collaborate on ideas.** Foam should allow you to work closely together with your collaborators, and accept feedback, input and improvements from others. _(Work in progress, see [Roadmap](roadmap.md))_.
+- **Foam should make it easy to collaborate on ideas.** Foam should allow you to work closely together with your collaborators, and accept feedback, input and improvements from others. _(Work in progress, see [[roadmap]]_.
-- **Foam should make it easy to publish what you choose.** Foam should double as a low-barrier blog/publishing platform, so you can share content to an audience without inviting them to intrude on your entire workspace. _(Work in progress, see [Roadmap](roadmap.md))_.
+- **Foam should make it easy to publish what you choose.** Foam should double as a low-barrier blog/publishing platform, so you can share content to an audience without inviting them to intrude on your entire workspace. _(Work in progress, see [[roadmap]]_.

 ## Foam allows people to collaborate in discovering better ways to work, together.